-Try to frame your pictures so that the background is full of nature and bucolic imagery.
+Try to frame your pictures so that the background is full of nature and pastoral imagery.
 Avoid areas with lots of commercial property in the background, billboards or advertising.
-More desirable backgrounds include trees, fences, houses and barns.
+More desirable backdrops include trees, fences, houses, and barns.

 Sometimes, even in commercial areas, photos can be framed so that all that is shown in the picture is the subject and the bluebonnets, you can do this by getting on the same level as your subject, and fill the whole frame with your subject, rather than leaving a lot of space above their head at the top of the picture.

 Make sure that you're not breaking any laws to get your bluebonnet photos.
 If you do select a field that is right off the highway, make sure to pull your vehicle all the way over on the shoulder, so you don't create a hazard for other drivers.
 Also, park on the side where you will be taking pictures, do not cross lanes of traffic on foot to get to the bluebonnets.

 When snapping pictures inside the city limits somewhere, be sure that you're not parking in a no-parking zone or blocking anyone's driveway.
 Also, be considerate and make sure you're not trespassing on private property, whether you're in town or out in the country.
 Chances are if you have to hop a fence to get to the bluebonnets, that's probably private property.